lucasavila00/beff/CONTRIBUTING.md

 - `DEBUG=true pnpm all`

 DEBUG environment variable controls whether WASM is compiled in release or dev mode.

 It takes a minute to compile in release mode and a second on dev mode.

-### Setup (web)

-The website is made of 2 projects.
-The playground (web-demo/demo) should be built before building the website (web/docs).

-You must build the rust/wasm code before starting the playground (pnpm build).

-#### Test the playground:

-`cd web-demo/demo && npm run dev`

-#### Test the website:

-`cd web/docs && npm run start`

-### Build

-To build:

-`(cd web-demo/demo && npm run build:web) && (cd web/docs && npm run build:web)`
+Dev mode contains function names in stack traces.